mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 - Clear the cache.
 - Create request and refresh callback that validate their inputs and return a valid token.
 The request callback must return a token that expires in one minute.
+The callbacks must also include an unexpected key in the result to confirm that it is ignored.
 - Create a client that uses the above callbacks.
 - Perform a ``find`` operation that succeeds.
 Verify that the request callback was called with the appropriate inputs, including the timeout parameter if possible.
 Ensure that there are no unexpected fields.
-- Perform another ``find`` operation that succeeds.Verify that the refresh callback was called with the appropriate inputs, including the timeout parameter if possible.
-Ensure that there are no unexpected fields.
+- Perform another ``find`` operation that succeeds.
+Verify that the refresh callback was called with the appropriate inputs, including the timeout parameter if possible.
 - Close the client.

 Request Callback Returns Null